MabeCr/CardsAgainstHumanity/README.md

 A semi-working game is mostly finished.
 Users can load a custom card pack (will be able to load more than one in the future), pick a winner from a different client program, and most of the game logic is there.
 Cards images are created, and a mockup of the online view of the game is also mostly done.
 Coming together nicely.
 (12/17/15)

+We've decided to scrap the use of sockets and control the game using text files and php.
+Most of the php is finished, because Jackson is pretty much a baller.
+The new server shouldn't be all that hard to write, but it's just a little annoying to have to redo it.
+Nonetheless, progress progress progress.
+(2/4/16)

 #Contributors
 -Chris Mabe
 -Jackson Coulter